jlettvin/Similar/README.md

 =======

 Canonicalizer to disambiguate and recognize known names from a poor quality data entry list.
+It was tested to achieve a match at much greater than 80% for low quality intentional input.

-I will reconstruct my canonicalizer on demand.
+I will reconstruct this canonicalizer on demand.

 It uses the following algorithms: